 God's Men, by George Brenson-Howard.
 One of the few works of fiction that deserves to be called a novel, in the sense of the word when we speak of Dickens, for instance.
-Scene, New York and Long Island; time, present day; purpose, to show through the lives of three young men the social injustice of modern civilization.
+Scene, New York and Long Island; Scene, New York and Long Island; time, present day; purpose, to show through the lives of three young men the social injustice of modern civilization.
 Powerful, dramatic, absorbing, original in both substance and style.
 Thirty-five speaking characters live in its four hundred and seventy-five pages and appeal to our every emotion.
 Price, \$1.40 net.
 Bobbs-Merrill Company.

 Wood and Stone, by John Cowper Powys, is a completely new departure in English fiction.
 It suggests Dostoievsky rather than Mr. Wells, and Balzac rather than Mr. Galsworthy.
-In its attempt to answer some of the more dangerous dogmas enunciated by Nietzsche, it does not scruple to make drastic use of that great Psychologist's insight.
+In its attempt to answer some of the more dangerous dogmas enunciated by Nietzeshe it does not senunciated by Nietzsche, it does not scruple to make drastic use of that great Psychologist's insight.
 A novel you cannot afford to miss.
 More than 050 pages, \$1.50 net.